-- 1. Understand the concepts software process models - 2.
-Describe the requirements and specification of a software. - 3.
-Illustrate the design process and architectural design - 4.
-Design user interface and web applications using design concept - 5.
-Understand the basic testing procedures - 6.
+- 1. Define and develop a software project from requirement gathering to implementation - 2.
+Ability to code and test the software - 3.
+Illustrate the plan, estimate and maintain software systems - 4.
+Understand the basic testing procedures - 5.
+Classify the generation of test cases and test suites. - 6.
 Test the applications manually by applying different testing methods and automation tools.